ocaml/platform-blog/opam-2-0-2.md

 3. From source, manually: see the instructions in the [README](https://github.com/ocaml/opam/tree/2.0.2#compiling-this-repo).

-We hope you enjoy this new major version, and remain open to [bug reports](https://github.com/ocaml/opam/issues) and [suggestions](https://github.com/ocaml/opam/issues).
+We hope you enjoy this new minor version, and remain open to [bug reports](https://github.com/ocaml/opam/issues) and [suggestions](https://github.com/ocaml/opam/issues).

 > NOTE: this article is cross-posted on [opam.ocaml.org](https://opam.ocaml.org/blog/) and [ocamlpro.com](http://www.ocamlpro.com/category/blog/).
 Please head to the latter for the comments!